wangrui24/wangrui24/_pages/about.md

 ---

 Now I am a master student from the Department of Biostatistics at the Peking University (PKU).

-I will be a PhD student Department of Biostatistics at University of Washington this Fall.
+I will be a PhD student in Department of Biostatistics at University of Washington this Fall.

 Research Interests
 -----------